ourmaninindia/ourmaninindia-2023/content/en/_index.md

 ---

 Over the years I have written about issues, commented on events, or simply shared stories which I hope are worth sharing.
 For example, while rebuilding this website, I came across a story of a seminar I attended at THiNK in 2012.
 The topic of the lecture was *__The anatomy of an pandemic__* by Prof. Ian Lipkin!
-My last line was prophetic _"I cannot help but think we will hear of Dr Lipkin again…"._  Amazing when you read that blog again in the current context, the reason I featured it on the home page again below.
+My last line in my blog about that was prophetic: _"I cannot help but think we will hear of Dr Lipkin again…".__  Amazing when you read that blog again after our experience with Covid, the reason I featured it on the home page again below.